GSA-TTS/identity-dev-docs/_pages/testing.md

       - name: Visible Photo Characteristics
 ```

 **NOTE:** Even if you put all passing information into the test yaml file it will still produce an error.
-There are configurations of the above yaml file that can't happen in real vendor responsee.
+There are configurations of the above yaml file that can't happen in real vendor responses.
 It is possible there will be unexpected outcomes in those cases.

 ### Personal information verification